sudhadevgit/gql-federation-services/Readme.md

         docker-compose build
         docker-compose up

-        Check if http://localhost:4001/  is up and running
+        Check if http://localhost:4000/  is up and running, jump to Step 7

 4. **Manual Install**